Yashbhave31/Rproject/README.md

-🇮🇳 India Trade Analytics Hub Pro
+##India Trade Analytics Hub Pro
-A professional R Shiny BI Dashboard designed to visualize and analyze India's import and export dynamics from 2010 to 2021.
+A professional R Shiny Business Intelligence (BI) Dashboard designed to visualize and analyze India's import and export dynamics from 2010 to 2021.
 This tool provides macro-economic insights, seasonal trends, and market concentration analysis to help users understand India's position in global trade.

-🚀 Getting Started
+Getting Started
 To run this dashboard on your local machine, follow these steps:

 1. Prerequisites
-Ensure you have R and RStudio installed.
+Ensure you have R and RStudio installed on your system.

-2. Download Libraries
+2. Install Required Libraries
-Open your R console and run the following command to download the necessary packages:
+Open your R console or RStudio and run the following command to install the necessary dependencies:

 R
 install.packages(c("shiny", "shinydashboard", "tidyverse", "plotly", "scales"))
 3. File Structure
-Ensure the following .csv data files are in the same folder as your app.R script:
+For the app to run correctly, ensure the following .csv data files are placed in the same directory as your app.R script:

 summary_ready.csv